 Founder & product insight

-A practical note on Why we keep progress notes simple for beginner facial wellness for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.
+A practical note on Beginner simplicity: progress notes for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.

 Direct answer